Neogoma/stardust-SDK/README.md

 The method ` protected override void OnMapDownloaded(GameObject map)` is called once your map is downloaded and has your map representation in Unity space.
 If you need to use standard listener system you don't need to implement **IInteractiveElementListener** again.
 The methods **HandleSubEvent** and **GetSupportedEventsForSubclass** are substitute to the classic listener methods.

+## Request Limitation
+10 maps and 400 pictures per map are free for an account,the usage can be seen on dashboard